 Because vitamin D can influence the expression of genes and because it can control inflammation – it impacts the developing brain of your baby.

-4. Vitamin D levels in pregnancy manages blood pressure
+4. Vitamin D level in pregnancy manages blood pressure

 5. Vitamin D protects against asthma